Live your life with a smaller footprint while you visit Mo’s Houseboat B&B!

 Living off-grid on the water is a very gratifying and fun experience!
 Many of the things we take for granted living on land have to be more carefully thought out when relying on solar/generator powered battery banks for all our needs.
-Using a Microwave for example, takes an eye opening amount of power and is not used on the houseboat.
+Using a Microwave or a toaster for example, takes an eye opening amount of power and is not used on the houseboat.

 How do I get to Mo’s Houseboat B&B?

 Give us a call when you land and once you are at the Yellowknife Warf located in Old Town, we will come and pick you up with our power boat.
 To make arrangements for pick up, please call us at least 1/2 an hour beforehand.
 Once we bring you on board, you are provided with a canoe to get back and forth to land from the houseboat.
 During inclement weather we can ferry you back to land with our power boat.
 We provide a life jacket which we insist our guests wear at all times while in a boat of any kind.